2X MATCH: Leave your mark. Join the Evelyn H. Lauder Legacy Society with your bequest for research.

 Breast Cancer Stages and What They Mean

-By BCRF | September 10, 2024
+By BCRF | November 19, 2024

-When someone is diagnosed with breast cancer, one of the first things doctors do is determine the stage of the cancer.
-You may know that staging is important because it helps determine the severity of the cancer and the odds of survival.
-But staging also allows doctors to develop a more personalized treatment plan tailored to the patient that accounts for factors like tumor size and whether it has spread to other parts of the body.
-And for patients interested in participating in clinical trials, staging helps doctors determine which trials could be beneficial.
+But breast cancer stages also allow doctors to develop a more personalized treatment plan tailored to the patient that accounts for factors like tumor size and whether it has spread to other parts of the body.
+And for patients interested in participating in clinical trials, breast cancer stages help doctors determine which trials could be beneficial.

-How is breast cancer staging determined?
+How are breast cancer stages determined?

-There are several cancer staging systems, and the one doctors use depends on the type of cancer the patient has.
+There are several breast cancer staging systems, and the one doctors use depends on the type of cancer the patient has.
 For those with breast cancer, that is usually the American Joint Committee on Cancer (AJCC) tumor, node, metastasis (TNM) system.
 The most recent version includes pathological and clinical staging systems.

 The pathological (or surgical) stage is established by examining breast tissue removed during surgery.
 If surgery cannot be performed soon—or at all—doctors will assign the cancer a clinical stage, which is based on information obtained from a physical exam, imaging tests, and biopsy.
 Pathological staging is more accurate than the clinical staging because the cancer may have spread beyond the clinical stage estimate.